mnknegi/vim/Documentation.md

 > :help topic

-Here in above command replace topic with the topic you want help.
+Here in above command replace topic with the topic on which you want help.

 If we don't know the name we can still search for the topic using only a phrase.